 The hand of Providence brought me in my drifting to the very doors of the British Linen Company's bank.

 Do people still grow up reading Robert Louis Stevenson?
-His adventures were staples of my own youth because my parents had some of his old books around the house.... more
+His adventures were staples of my own youth because my parents had some of his old books around the house, but I recall even then.... more

 COMMENTARY | MOVIES